Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Symbolically Executing : Challenges and Approaches

 As discussed above, replacements of the \systemc{} kernel implement a limited subset of features.
 To illustrate the different scopes of both our tools and the state-of-the-art~\cite{pascal-symsys}, \Cref{tab:crossym-journal:comp} shows a comparison between their supported features.

 The first column lists the most important \gls{rtl} and \gls{tlm} features.
 While the features can be used at both abstraction levels, we listed them with the most relevant one.
-The last three columns show the supported features in the state-of-the-art \symsysc{}~\cite{pascal-symsys}, and our tools \crossym{} and \hwklee{}. \symsysc{} and \crossym{} are based on the same idea of replacing the \systemc{} kernel.
-Therefore, they are limited to the features explicitly listed in the table, while \hwklee{} in theory supports most of the original \systemc{} features.
+The last three columns show the supported features in the state-of-the-art \symsysc~\cite{pascal-symsys}, and our tools \crossym{} and \hwklee{}.
+An orange checkmark signifies basic support with limitations. \symsysc{} and \crossym{} are based on the same idea of replacing the \systemc{} kernel.
+Therefore, as denoted in the last line, they are limited to the features explicitly listed in the table, while \hwklee{} in theory supports most of the original \systemc{} features.
 Nonetheless, in the context of this paper, we focus on those that demonstrably work, according to our evaluation.
 In addition to this limitation, \symsysc{} and \crossym{} are also nearly identical for \gls{tlm}.
 For \texttt{SC\_THREAD}s, they require modifications of the \gls{duv}, which are not necessary for \hwklee{}.
 However, implementation details of the replacement kernels differ. \symsysc{}'s event support is limited, as only one thread at a time can wait for an event.
 Additionally, threads that call \texttt{wait(event)} after an \texttt{event.notify(time)} call, but before the actual notification time, are not notified, which violates the \systemc{} standard~\cite{systemc}.
 Both of these issues are not present in \crossym{}.
-Instead, each event can collect multiple waiting processes, and these are polled at the time of notification, instead of at the initial \texttt{notify()}.
 Further, \crossym{} supports the \gls{rtl} features.
 In the following, we present the necessary considerations for a cross-level symbolic execution of \systemc{} peripherals.
 This mainly consists of our two opposing tools, \crossym{} (\Cref{sec:crossym-journal:crossym}) and \hwklee{} (\Cref{sec:crossym-journal:hwklee}), each implementing one of the discussed ideas.
-Additionally, application-specific optimisations ensure reasonable runtimes specifically for peripherals (\Cref{sec:crossym-journal:main:symsig}).
+Additionally, application-specific optimizations ensure reasonable runtimes specifically for peripherals (\Cref{sec:crossym-journal:main:symsig}).